machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 **WARNING: Be careful when typing these commands**

 Use **dmesg** to check for the name of the SD card partition then flash the image file.
-Flashing to the wrong device could result in data loss.
+Flashing to the wrong device can result in data loss.

 For 2GB images: